contrast-zone/rewrite.js/README.md

 ## further examples

 Please refer to the *Rewrite Playground* from the above link for more thorough examples exposure.
-Available examples contain equality predicate, Boolean operations, binary number addition, proof checking, and meta-rules.
+Available examples include equality predicate, Boolean operations, binary number addition, proof checking, and meta-rules.

 ## how does it work